nodef/handmademath.c/README.md

 # Handmade Math

 A single-file, cross-platform, public domain graphics math library for both C and C++.
 Supports vectors, matrices, quaternions, and all the utilities you'd expect.

-To get started, go download [the latest release](https://github.com/HandmadeMath/HandmadeMath/releases).
+By [Ben Visness](https://github.com/bvisness).

 > If you are upgrading to Handmade Math 2.0, save yourself some time and use our [automatic update tool](./update).